 Morning Plenary (Wed 5/27)

-Kevin Folta (Agriculture, University of Florida)
+Kevin Folta (Horticulture, University of Florida)

 Disinformation Down on the Farm, Imperiling Sustainable Food and Farming